nemediano/nemediano.github.io/resume.md

 ### Programming languages

 Since most of my professional life I have been a software engineer.
 I have extensive experience programming.
 Nowadays I feel more comfortable using C++, including most of the C++11 features and some of the C++20.
-Having said that I am a competent developer in similar languages like C#, Java or C (as in the C19 standar).
+Having said that, I am a competent developer in similar languages like C#, Java or C (as in the C19 standar).

-I also have experience using programming languages with large frameworks behind them, like Python, Matlab, Qt (with C++) and R.
+I also have experience using programming languages with large frameworks behind them like Python, Matlab, Qt (with C++) and R.

 I have spent most of my professional life working in POSIX operating systems and I feel most comfortable on GNU/Linux.
 Again, I am a competent developer in a Windows environment too.

 As a shader language I have always preferred GLSL (either with OpenGL or Vulkan).
-However I do know enough HLSL (with DX11 or DX12) to accomplish most graphics tasks.
+However, I do know enough HLSL (with DX11 or DX12) to accomplish most graphics tasks.

 ### Frameworks and APIs